 The PLCAA’s opposition tried to dilute the bill, in one instance attaching legislation that would require handgun manufacturers to include trigger locks with each gun they sold, just like the campaign President Bush had picked up from the NSSF’s Project Homesafe.

-The senator from Idaho objected to his, highlighting the limitations of such safety measures:
+The senator from Idaho objected to this too, highlighting what he saw as the limitations of such safety measures:

 Gun locks are designed to address what I believe is a narrow range of threats.
 At the same time, when a child’s life is lost, how tragic it is, and all of us understand that.
 Of course, then it makes tremendous news and the world wonders why this is happening.
 The reason it happens is because in many instances there was a parent who was less than responsible, who really didn’t lock that gun up.

 At the same time, let’s also recognize the phenomenal complication involved.
 Sometimes guns are placed in locations in homes for security and for safety, and easy access is critically important if that gun is to be used for [that] purpose.
 At the same time, that does not deny the responsibility that is important.
 Gun locks address that narrow range of threats.
 Clearly, they will deter the casual curiosity of a small child far more readily than it will deter what I say is the committed thief, or the person bent on murder and mayhem.